jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 The key point in a game jam is to try to save as much time as possible when it comes to technical details. **Knowing the tech and the tools is crucial**.

 - More generally and as a prerequisite, make sure to use a familiar **game engine**.
+In the game of web based games, my preference goes to [Phaser](//phaser.io)
-If you want to take the opportunity of the game jam to learn a new engine, take some days a few days before to at least grasp the cover the basics.
+- If you want to take the opportunity of the game jam to learn a new engine, take some days a few days before to at least grasp the cover the basics.
 - Use a **networking framework** to cover the communication layer.
 Refer to the [next section](#what-to-use) for suggestions.
 You can also make your own tech before and bring it in your tool box.
 - The first implementation is to make sure the networking part is working as intended.
 It is specially important if the multiplayer aspect is at the core of the gameplay.